Breast milk is more than food for your premature or ill baby.

 - separated from you

 But you can express your breast milk for your baby.
-Your midwife will talk to you about expressing milk.
+Your midwife will talk to you about how to do this.

 Getting ready to breastfeed

 Before your baby is ready to feed by mouth, they may get feeds through a feeding tube.
-But you can give them expressed breast milk through the tube.
+You can give them expressed breast milk through the tube.

-Skin-to-skin contact with your baby will help them get ready for feeding by mouth.
-Skin-to-skin contact is also called kangaroo care.
+When your baby is strong enough, you can try skin-to-skin contact.
+Doing this with your baby will help them get ready for feeding by mouth.

 When your baby has skin-to-skin contact at your breast, they can begin to lick and feel your nipple.
 This is called non-nutritive sucking (NNS).

 NNS means sucking without getting milk.
-It is the first step to breastfeeding and will help your milk supply grow.
-NNS helps your baby associate your breast with feeding.
+It is the first step to breastfeeding and will help your milk supply increase.
+NNS at your breast helps your baby link your breast with feeding.

 If your baby is very premature, express your breast milk before putting your baby to your breast.